Timeline of the 2019–2020 Hong Kong protests (September 2019): 29 September Anti-CCP protests

 Solidarity protests were held in over 40 cities around the world.
 Hong Kong singer and democracy activist Denise Ho was attacked with red paint during a protest in Taipei, with the assailant later identified as a member of the Chinese Unification Promotion Party.

 A total of 96 people were charged over the clash at Admiralty.
 They were split into several court cases.

 In April 2022 three protesters were found guilty of rioting outside the Central Government Offices.
 Two of them received sentences of four and a half years each in May, and the third, whose case had been delayed by a COVID-19 infection, a sentence of five years in June 2022.
 In his ruling in the latter case, the judge made reference to the date of the protest shortly before the China National Day public holiday, which he called "sensitive", and said that the defendant had to "pay a grave price, becoming cannon fodder in the battlefield".
 In August 2022, a further eleven protesters were found guilty of having rioted outside the Central Government Offices.
 Five protesters were sentenced for rioting on to jail terms of up to four years and seven months, and two minor defendants were sent to a training centre, in November 2021.
 Four days later that month, a further protester in the same court case was sentenced for rioting to three years and five months.
 On 10 January, four protesters were found guilty of rioting; five others in the same case had earlier pleaded guilty.
 On 13 January, the nine defendants were sentenced to between 28 and 50 months in prison.
 A 19-year-old male, who had been 16 at the time of the protest, was sentenced to a training centre for rioting on 3 March 2023; the judge said that while the defendant had "clearly come prepared" to the protest, wearing a gas mask to block tear gas, he had been swayed by the atmosphere, it had been "easy [for him] to be affected by the social atmosphere at that time and other people".

+On 5 October 2023, prison terms for rioting, of between 28 and 51 months, were imposed on 23 protesters at a district court.